luziferius/MTGProxyPrinter/README.rst

 MTGProxyPrinter
 ===============

-Print Magic: The Gathering cards for playtesting purposes.
+Print Magic: The Gathering cards for play-testing purposes.

 Requirements